tansudasli/spark-sandbox/README.md

 create a GCP (ubuntu 18.04) instance on GCP console, then connect with that server via appropriate SSH ways.
 * `gcloud compute --project .... ssh --zone .... ....`

+on the other hand, spark can be run in many ways.
+I prefer on GCP.
+- [x] standalone, on GCP (open ports: 7070, 4040)
+- [ ] standalone, on your local machine
+- [x] master-slave, on GCP (open ports: 7070, 8080, 8081)
+- [ ] master-slave, on your local machine

 ###### 1- upload *install_apache_spark.sh* or *tansudasli/spark-sandbox* to GCP instance via
 `wget https://raw.githubusercontent.com/tansudasli/spark-sandbox/master/install_apache_spark.sh`